home-assistant/home-assistant.io/source/_integrations/ios.markdown

 ha_domain: ios
 ---

-The `ios` integration is used by the Home Assistant Companion App for iOS to store and provide [actionable notification](https://companion.home-assistant.io/docs/notifications/actionable-notifications) and [action](https://companion.home-assistant.io/docs/core/actions) configuration.
+The `ios` integration is used by the Home Assistant Companion App for iOS to store and provide settings for [actionable notifications](https://companion.home-assistant.io/docs/notifications/actionable-notifications) and [actions](https://companion.home-assistant.io/docs/core/actions).
 Both of these can also be configured for a single device within the app, in which case the `ios` integration is not required.

 For further details please check the [Companion App Documentation Site](https://companion.home-assistant.io).